frain-dev/convoy-website/content/blog/how-to-spot-and-prevent-webhooks-security-vulnerabilities.md

 ### The Best Webhook Security Strategy

 So far the most practical ways to prevent specific security vulnerabilities that are common to webhooks have been discussed.
 But Several security vulnerabilities prevention techniques should be put in place at the same time to give a webhook system several layers of security, this means that all the techniques highlighted in this article should be implemented where it applies to you whether as a webhook provider or a consumer.
-As a consumer a rule that can help your team keep their feet on the ground as regards security is to treat security as though the other party--the webhook provider-- does not care at all, and all the securing is on you to do.
+As a consumer a rule that can help your team keep their feet on the ground as regards security is to treat security as though the other party—the webhook provider—does not care at all, and all the securing is on you to do.
 As a provider, the rule would be to treat security as though a single loophole that causes a security breach will cost you your business (it literarily can).

 Absolute Security is almost impossible to attain, however, webhook systems can be made as secure as possible when security best practices are followed.